aaronpoulose/aaronpoulose/README.md

 - **Detection & Alerting Lab** – MITRE ATT&CK-mapped detections using Sysmon logs and Sigma rules

 ---
+## 📖 Blog Post
+I wrote a detailed blog explaining how I built this tool, how it works, and how you can use it.

+👉 [How I Built an IOC Enrichment Tool Using VirusTotal]- https://medium.com/@aaronpaulose.n/how-i-build-a-ioc-enrichment-tool-using-python-and-virus-total-38fc043fac6f

 ### Certifications
 - Diploma in Networking and Cyber Security (2023)